 In Gran Canaria, the Gran Canaria School of Languages in Las Palmas de Gran Canaria offers courses for all levels at quite reasonable prices (around 170 euros per week).

-Or for somewhere a bit more rural and off the well-beaten tourist track, La Gomera has a number of schools and is easily the most scenic of the islands (some great pictures available on this site).
+Or for somewhere a bit more rural and off the well-beaten tourist track, La Gomera has several schools and is easily the most scenic of the islands (some great pictures available on this site).

-Hollie is a travel blogger from the UK who has lived in Spain, Japan, Vietnam and USA.
-She speaks a passable level of Spanish, OK Japanese and occasionally a terrible hybrid of the two.
+Hollie is a travel blogger from the UK who has lived in Spain, Japan, Vietnam, and the USA.
+She speaks a passable level of Spanish, OK Japanese, and occasionally a terrible hybrid of the two.
 She’s currently attempting to combat Korean.

 Twitter: @HollieMantle